nerfstudio-project/nerfstudio/docs/tutorials/quickstart.md

 python scripts/run_eval.py render-trajectory --load-config=outputs/blender_lego/instant_ngp/2022-07-07_230905/config.yml --traj=spiral --output-path=output.mp4
 ```

 Please note, this quickstart allows you to preform everything in a headless manner.
-We also provide a web-based visualizer that allows you to easily monitor training or render out trajectories.
+We also provide a web-based viewer that allows you to easily monitor training or render out trajectories.
 See our [viewer docs](../tutorials/viewer/viewer_quickstart.md) for more.

 # FAQ